-- Residential housing energy efficiency upgrades to stock built prior to 1 January 2011.
-All homes are required to meet a minimum B2 final BER.
+- Residential housing energy efficiency upgrades to stock built before the 1st of January 2011.
+All homes must meet a minimum B2 final BER and achieve a minimum BER uplift of 100 kWh/m2/yr.
 There is no minimum BER start point for homes however we suggest homes which are already a C1 will find it challenging to achieve the uplift required.
 These homes therefore require prior SEAI approval before works commence.
-Home upgrade with single measures are not supported under this scheme.
-Energy poor homes must have a pre BER of D2 or lower to qualify.
-Note: It is mandatory to include 10 home retrofits for applications valued up to €1M.
-The domestic requirement increases by 20 for each and every additional €1M of non domestic works requested.
-For example, an application with a non domestic value of €2M will have a mandatory domestic requirement of 30 Homes, or an application with a non domestic value of €3M will have a domestic requirement of 50 homes.

-- Private sector non-residential building works

-- Commercial organisations

-- Voluntary organisations

-- Community-based organisations

-- Public sector non-residential works
+Single measures are not supported under this scheme. - Energy-poor homes are encouraged to participate in CEG and there is a higher rate of grant available.
+CEG will accept energy-poor homes with any BER rating.
+However, please be aware of the EEOS requirements regarding credits for energy-poor homes (energy-poor homes must have a pre-BER of D2 or lower to qualify for EEOS credits). - Private sector non-residential building works - Commercial organisations (subject to state aids) - Voluntary organisations - Community-based organisations - Public sector non-residential works